Understanding Cocaine Addiction

 What is cocaine addiction?

-What are the consequences of cocaine addiction?
+What are the challenges of treating cocaine addiction in juveniles?